django-otp/django-agent-trust/docs/source/index.rst

 based on the original trust date and expiration from inactivity.
 Simple expiration can be managed on three levels: a global setting, a per-user setting, and a setting on the agent itself.
 Inactivity timeouts can be managed globally and per-user.
-Any time expirations are specified at multiple levels, the most restrictive takes precedence.
+If any time expirations are specified at multiple levels, the most restrictive takes precedence.
 All expiration settings are measured in days, although fractional days are permitted.